 Below: In this photo the horse is overwhelmed by the pasture and sky.

 - Use the camera's zoom.

-Much better!
+Below: Much better!
 In this photo the photographer used the zoom and also cropped the picture after it was taken.
-This resulted in a much better photo.

 Be Careful With Forward Angles

 Forward angles in horse photography can make a very pleasing photo.

 However, you have to be careful with forward angles.
 Why?
 The wrong forward angle can make the entire front end of the horse appear overly large and out of proportion.
 It can also make the head appear unattractive.